'Argo' named best film at Britain's Oscars

-Iran-hostage drama "Argo" continued its journey from awards-season outsider to favorite Sunday, winning three prizes, including best-picture, at the British Academy Film Awards.
+Iran-hostage drama "Argo" is continuing its journey from awards-season outsider to favorite, winning three prizes, including best-picture, at the British Academy Film Awards.

 Ben Affleck was named best director for the based-on-reality story of a longshot plan to rescue a group of American diplomats from Iran after the 1979 Islamic Revolution, and the film also took the editing trophy.